-The Corporate Overview Select Committee will be responsible for setting select committee work programmes.
-The work programmes will be reviewed at each meeting of the Corporate Overview Select Committee and may include business for review on the Leader's/Cabinet's/Cabinet Member's or Council's behalf.
+Each select committee will be responsible for setting its select committee work programme.
+The work programmes will be reviewed at each select committee meeting and may include business for review on the Leader's/Cabinet's/Cabinet Member's or Council's behalf.